 for Veterans and the Public

-About alcohol-related liver disease - Alcoholic Liver Disease for Patients
+About Alcohol-Associated Liver Disease - Alcoholic Liver Disease for Patients

-Alcohol-related liver disease (ALD) is a common form of liver disease in the United States.
-People get ALD by drinking large amounts of alcohol for many years.
+Alcohol-associated liver disease (ALD) is a common form of liver disease in the United States.
+People get ALD by drinking moderate to large amounts of alcohol for months to years.
 It doesn't matter whether the alcohol is hard liquor, beer, or wine.
 Any type of alcohol can cause liver damage, leading to cirrhosis of the liver, and even liver cancer.

 So how much alcohol is too much?
 It depends on whether you're a man or a woman.
 Studies have shown that women experience liver disease at lower levels of alcohol intake than men.

 Many liver specialists would agree that liver disease is likely at these levels:

 - For women: 2 or more units of alcohol on a regular basis

 - For men: 3 or more units of alcohol on a regular basis

 One unit of an alcoholic beverage contains 10 grams of alcohol.
 A unit is roughly equivalent to: one 12-ounce bottle of beer (5% alcohol); one 4-ounce glass of wine (12% alcohol); or one 1-ounce shot of hard liquor (40% alcohol).

 Some people will experience liver damage even if they drink much less.